When Did the War Against the Entire Population of Tigray Start? By Yonas Araya

 - Nonetheless, Col Abiy and Isaias destroyed those weapons with the help of another foreign power, with the UAE’s drones and aircraft, when they invaded Tigray in November 2020.
 Still, at least Col Abiy and Isaias did not get to use them against the people of Tigray.

 - These weapons were the property of the people of Ethiopia, which Ethiopia had bought with billions of dollars of hard cash to safeguard the nation from foreign invaders.
-But Col. Abiy would rather destroy this Ethiopian property, worth billions of dollars, in order to please Isaias for a slim chance that Isaias would help him become the “7th king” of Ethiopia, including Eritrea.
+But Col. Abiy would rather destroy this Ethiopian property, worth billions of dollars, to please Isaias for a slim chance that Isaias would help him become the “7th king” of Ethiopia, including Eritrea.

 - The answer is that there was never peace between the two nations and their peoples, only an unholy alliance between two tyrants.
-Plus, Isaias may have wanted the Ethiopian army to stay there, as he was strategizing and pondering on how to convince Col Abiy to help him conquer Tigray and get rid of the TPLF.
+Plus, Isaias may have wanted the Ethiopian army to stay there, as he was strategizing and pondering how to convince Col Abiy to help him conquer Tigray and get rid of the TPLF.

 - January 7, 2019: Isaias Afwerki and Col Abiy officially opened the Oumhajir-Humera border.
 The event was attended, among others, by Dr. Debretsion Gebremicael, President of the Tigray region, and Mr. Gedu Endargachew, President of the Amhara region.